reasonml/reasonml.github.io/docs/pattern-matching.md

   /* Warning: this pattern-matching is not exhaustive. */
   | 0 => "zero"
   };

 f(2); /* Exception: Match_failure */
 ```

-The warning can be fixed by using a variable like `_` to match the remaining values:
+The warning can be fixed by adding an unused variable `_` to match the remaining values:

 ```reason
 switch (x) {